 Are you facing criminal charges for robbery in San Diego?
 If you want to protect your future it will be important to assert a solid defense.
 Hiring an experienced robbery lawyer San Diego to handle your case will increase the odds of securing a positive outcome.
 Call San Diego criminal defense attorney Vikas Bajaj to learn about how he can help to minimize the consequences of your arrest.

 Attorney Vikas Bajaj has spent the past 19 years dedicating his practice to defending clients against a variety of criminal charges in San Diego.
 He understands that this may be a very overwhelming and stressful time for you.
 He will fight to make sure that your rights are protected and that you are given every opportunity to defend yourself.
 His aggressive approach makes it difficult for the state to build strong cases against his clients.
 As a result, he is often able to get the charges against his clients reduced or dismissed.
-Call the Law Office of Vikas Bajaj, APC today to request a free consultation.
+Call the Law Office of Vikas Bajaj, APC today to request an initial consultation.

 Robbery in California

 If you take something directly from another person using force or intimidation you could face criminal charges for robbery in California.
 California Penal Code 211 PC defines the crime of robbery as the“felonious taking of personal property in the possession of another, from his person or immediate presence, and against his will, accomplished by means of force or fear.”
 Robbery is different from other crimes of theft because it requires you to:

 - Take property directly from another person (or their immediate presence), and